phil-baller/dominion/text.md

 ## License

-This project is licensed under the Skaling License.
-See the [LICENSE](https://skaleway.com) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---